bcakmakoglu/vue-flow/docs/src/guide/getting-started.md

 ## TypeScript

-As Vue Flow is entirely written in TypeScript, we highly recommend utilizing TypeScript for improved developer experience and prevention of common errors.
+As Vue Flow is entirely written in TypeScript, it is highly recommend utilizing TypeScript for improved DX.
 The necessary type definitions are included with the library.

 For more information, review our [TypeDocs documentation](/typedocs/).